jweber94/Tutorials/reactive_x/README.md

     - Concept of values/events that are emitted over time.
     - Observables facilitate in which order and how changes of values should be processed over time
     - The producer of an observable is the `subscribe` function, which is the parameter that is handed over while calling `Observable.create(function subscribe(): void {// producer code})`
+    - Observables are basically asynchronous operations
+    - Once an observable is completed or an error occures, it can ***not*** be reactivated
 + Observers:
     - Are instances that invoke their associated function (aka callback function) every time the observable emmitts a value/an event
     - One observable could have multiple observers and every one of them could do with the emmitted events whatever they wanta